Is It Temptation or Sin?

 Notwithstanding, the persons of believers being accepted through Christ, their good works also are accepted in Him; not as though they were in this life wholly unblameable and unreprovable in God’s sight; but that He, looking upon them in His Son, is pleased to accept and reward that which is sincere, although accompanied with many weaknesses and imperfections.

-Here’s the answer, then, to the question: How do I know if I’ve crossed the line between temptation and sin?
-We are always crossing over the line between temptation and sin because we are fallen.
-We don’t just need the gospel to save us from God’s wrath, we need the gospel in order to do anything that pleases the Father.
+Hereโs the answer, then, to the question: How do I know if Iโve crossed the lineโhow do I discern whether something is temptation or sin?
+We are always crossing the line between temptation and sin because we are fallen.
+We donโt just need the gospel to save us from Godโs wrath, we need the gospel to do anything that pleases the Father.

-This means, when you are wrestling with indwelling sin, temptations from within, you have the opportunity to please God!
-When you turn from corrupt desires that rise up from within your own heart, and you make war with your flesh, and submit to the Spirit leading you into the throne room of grace, you are met there by your high priest with sympathy and with delight!
+This means that when you’re wrestling with indwelling sinโtemptations from withinโyou have the opportunity to please God!
+When you turn from corrupt desires rising up from within your heart, when you make war with your flesh, and when you submit to the Spirit leading you into the throne room of grace, you are met there by your High Priest with sympathy and delight.

-Every Christian will battle with indwelling sin until they see Jesus face to face.
-This will be a daily, moment by moment battle.
-God’s not disappointed in you because you are fighting against indwelling sin.
+Every Christian will battle indwelling sin until they see Jesus face to face.
+This will be a daily, moment-by-moment battle.
+Godโs not disappointed in you because you’re fighting against indwelling sin.
 The very opposite: He calls you to never give up fighting sin.
-The ones who meet God and hear the words “well done, good and faithful servant,” are those who endured to the end.
-Who didn’t make peace with their sin, but continued to take up their weapons of warfare that we see so beautifully outlined in Ephesians 6.
+The ones who meet God and hear the words โwell done, good and faithful servant,โ are those who endured to the end.
+Who didnโt make peace with their sin, but continued to take up their weapons of warfare that we see so beautifully outlined in Ephesians 6.

-Brothers and sisters, you aren’t laboring in vain.
+Brothers and sisters, you arenโt laboring in vain.
 Not only are your sincere, Spirit-dependent efforts accepted and rewarded in Christ, but they are also sowing seeds into greater and greater righteousness.
-You don’t “box as one beating the air” (1 Corinthians 9:26), but instead, you are being transformed into the image of Jesus Christ, from one degree of glory to another (2 Corinthians 3:18).
+You donโt โbox as one beating the airโ (1 Cor.
+9:26), but instead, you are being transformed into the image of Jesus Christ, from one degree of glory to another (2 Cor.
+3:18).

 To learn more, watch Mark Sanders’ accompanying video, Can I Please God When I’m Not Perfect?